resoai/TileBoard/README.md

       /* passwordType:
        * MANUAL - allows you to put the password directly to the config file, as it's shown below
        * PROMPT - will ask your password every time you open TileBoard in the browser.
-       * PROMPT_SAVING - save as PROMPT but with saving the password after first connection
+       * PROMPT_SAVING - same as PROMPT but with saving the password after first connection
        * Note: if you used PROMPT_SAVING and changed your password, you will be needed to clear your localStorage */
       passwordType: PASSWORD_TYPES.MANUAL,